 SGJS may provide an individual meeting based on the number of earned credits.
-If progress in earning credits is notably poor and no prospect of improvement is seen, the School may order the student's expulsion.
+If your progress in earning credits is notably poor and there is no prospect of improvement, the School may order your expulsion.

 V. Enrollment Status

 1. Student ID Card